 4. Provide accurate support with suggested answers

 Accuracy and consistency are key when supporting customers through troubles with their finances.
 Whether it’s helping someone to fill out a fraud claim, or guiding them through the process of updating their account details — you’ll want to provide them with the most accurate and up-to-date support.
-An AI chatbot for financial services can help.
+An AI chatbot for fintech can certainly help.
+And once again, generative AI comes through to drastically enhance the powers of automation when it comes to providing accurate support with suggested answers.
+That's because it can instantly craft example replies for your agents based on sentiment analysis.

 5. Offer multilingual customer care